 Investments classified as short-term have maturities of less than one year.
 Investments classified as long-term are those which: (i) have a maturity of greater than one year, and (ii) the Company does not intend to liquidate within the next twelve months, although these funds are available for use and, therefore, are classified as available-for-sale.
-The Company's
+The Company's investment strategy is to buy short-duration marketable securities with a high credit rating.
+As of September 30, 2021 and December 31, 2020, all marketable securities held by the Company had remaining contractual maturities of three years or less.

 Unrealized gains are included as a component of accumulated other comprehensive income in the Condensed Consolidated Balance Sheets and Statements of Shareholders' Equity and a component of total comprehensive income (loss) in the Condensed Consolidated Statements of Comprehensive Loss, until realized.
-Unrealized losses are evaluated for impairment under ASC 326, Financial Instruments - Credit Losses, to determine if the impairment is credit-related or non-credit-related.
-Credit-related impairment is recognized as an allowance on the Condensed Consolidated Balance Sheet with a corresponding adjustment to earnings, and non-credit-related impairment is recognized in other comprehensive income (loss), net of taxes.
-There were no material realized losses on marketable securities during the three and six months ended June 30, 2021.
-There have been no impairments of the Company's assets measured and carried at fair value during the three and six months ended June 30, 2021 or June 30, 2020, respectively.
+Unrealized losses are evaluated for impairment under ASC 326, Financial Instruments - Credit Losses, to determine if the impairment is credit-related or non-credit-related impairment is recognized as an allowance on the Condensed Consolidated Balance Sheet with a corresponding adjustment to earnings, and non-credit-related impairment is recognized in other comprehensive income (loss), net of taxes.
+There were no material realized losses on marketable securities during the three and nine months ended September 30, 2021.
+There have been no impairments of the Company's assets measured and carried at fair value during the three and nine months ended September 30, 2021 or September 30, 2020, respectively.